GiantSteps/house-harmonic-filler/README.md

   <img src="/doc/img-transport.png"/>
 </p>

-Last, a *Memory* section lets you store in memory and recall up to 7 presets.
+Last, a *Memory* section lets you store and recall up to 7 presets.
 Transport instructions (tempo, play) are not stored with the memories.

 <p align="center">
   <img src="/doc/img-memory.png"/>